 If you experience a clouding in your vision, it could be cataracts.
 This is perfectly normal, and in the majority of cases, easily treated with little or no discomfort.
 As cataract treatment advances Eye Consultants of Texas is advancing with it.
-Phillips Kirk Labor, MD is a leading Dallas, Fort Worth and Grapevine cataract specialist with expertise in the very latest cataract procedures available today.
-In fact, he has been the first in Texas or locally to perform procedures using some of the cataract advancements we offer today.
+Phillips Kirk Labor, MD is a leading Dallas, Fort Worth and Grapevine cataract specialist with expertise in the very latest cataract procedures available.
+In fact, he has been the first in Texas or locally to use a number of these advanced procedures.

-Cataracts form when the naturally clear lens inside of the eye begins to opacify or “fog up.”
-This occurs as protein builds up on the natural lens.
+Cataracts form when the naturally clear lens inside of the eye begins to opacify or “fog up,” as protein builds up on the natural lens.
 This clear lens is responsible for letting light into the eye and refracting it onto the retina.
 As a cataract forms on the lens, light is no longer able to get into the eye, resulting in blurry vision.
-When left to progress, cataract generally cause blindness.
-Millions of Americans are affected by cataract each day.
+When left to progress, a cataract can generally cause blindness.
+Millions of Americans are affected by cataracts each day.
 Luckily, cataract surgery is extremely effective, quick and safe.
-In many cases, patients experience the best vision of their lives after cataract surgery!
+In many cases, patients experience the best vision of their lives shortly after surgery.

 Cataracts develop very slowly over a course of years.
 They may not be noticeable at first.
 Many people think they just need a new prescription when in reality their blurry vision is a result of cataract development.